-Yes, it is possible.
-No, it isn’t easy.
+Yes, it is possible to make a living selling handmade items online.
+No, it isn’t easy!

-It’s not easy to start a successful online business and anyone telling you otherwise is either writing a sensational article or trying to sell you a course.
-However, it is absolutely possible to do.
+It’s not easy to start a successful online business and anyone telling you otherwise is either writing a sensational article or trying to sell you something.
+However, it is absolutely possible to do!
 It needs an investment of both time and money.

-You’ll need to learn about accounting, marketing, promoting, mailing lists, advertising, technical info, legalities and so on.
+You’ll need to learn about accounting, marketing, advertising, technical info, legalities, and so on.
 You will need to provide people with a reason to take their credit card out and use their money to spend it on your creations.

-With some reverse engineering, you can figure out how many sales you need in order to make a full time living selling your craft.
-Even if you’re only looking for some additional income, this will help you get a better idea of the probability of it.
+Start by figuring out how many sales you need in order to make a full-time living selling your craft.
+Even if you’re only looking for some additional income, this will help you get a better idea of the probability.

 - A Domain Name, to be renewed yearly

 If you’re using a marketplace, some of the costs are either per account per month or per listing.

 Regardless of what you choose, you also have:

 - Material to create your products (software or physical)

 - The actual time spent on creating a piece